Rebounding has many health benefits and is a safe, fun, and easy way to get fit no matter what your level with this suggested training program.

-- Helps user to regain control of life and a better self image
+- Helps user to regain control of life and a better self-image

 The most important reason of all?
-Rebounding is FUN!
+FUN

 For those looking for a safe and gentle exercise program that should be motivation enough.
 Before purchasing do some research to find the rebounding model best suited to your needs and budget.
 There are many brands, styles and price ranges to choose from.
 Visit your local sporting goods store first to try one out and then shop online for the best brands/deals/prices.

 Once you’ve purchased your rebounder, how to start?
 Most will come with a guide, DVD or video.
 I would suggest first reading through and watching.
 If you’re brand new to exercise/movement follow these general guidelines.
-Remember; with any exercise program it MUST be consistent and progressive.
+Remember; with any exercise program, it MUST be consistent and progressive.
 And always listen to your body.

 Suggested Rebounding Training Program

 Day 1: 2 min 3x a day

 Start with simple, beginner moves such as heel lifts (lifting one heel then the other keeping soles on the mat), gentle jogging (bouncing slightly higher yet still keeping soles on the mat) and light bouncing (jumping no more than 4” from the mat)

 Week 3: 10 min 2x da